Front and back of an collectable sold in the UK in 1965 - a "generic

 ![]() Scan by Hans Seegers |

-In 1971 records and sleeves in India were manufactured for CBS by the Gramophone
+In 1971 records and sleeves in India were also manufactured for CBS by the Gramophone

-Company of India Ltd (part of what is now EMI).
-This sleeve was used for the very rare Indian release
+Company of India Ltd. This sleeve was used for the very rare Indian release

 of George Jackson, see 1971.
 Thanks to Hans Seegers for information and scan. |